HalfSquare/MonteCarloSimulation/architecture_design/architecture-design.md

 ### 1.1 Purpose

 *One sentence describing the purpose of the system.*
-The purpose of the system is to create use _Monte Carlo_ simulations to most accuratelypredict the trajectory of the rocket and consequently, where the rocket will land.
+The purpose of the system is to create use _Monte Carlo_ simulations to most accurately predict the trajectory of the rocket and consequently, where the rocket will land.
 ### 1.2 Scope

 *One paragraph describing the scope of the system.*